HolyCityAudio/SpinCAD-Designer/README.md

 It should be used with the Eclipse Java development package, or with the Eclipse DSL development package if you wish to explore SpinCAD-Builder.

 Initially I developed SpinCAD Designer in Eclipse for Java, Juno and Kepler Versions.
 Now, after transferring the code from an SVN account into Github, I have also moved to Eclipse Luna.
+I think I'm using Mars now.
+Time flies!

 I use the Java and DSL (Doman Specific Language) version of the IDE.
 SpinCAD Designer itself can be compiled strictly from the Java source supplied.